 Scripture Reading: Jeremiah 17 - 21 …

 That the prophets declared the coming wrath and judgment of God upon Israel, Judah and the surrounding nations cannot be denied.
-That they deserved God's judgment cannot be debated.
+That these people and nations all deserved God's judgment cannot be debated.
 So do we!
-Whether reading through the Old Testament or the New Testament one finds the inevitable testimony that God will pour out His wrath in judgment of mankind's utter contempt for and rebellion against His reign.
-In the history of Israel before the birth of Christ, and the history of mankind since, the words written by Jeremiah so long ago stands true throughout the centuries: "The heart is deceitful above all things and beyond cure" (17:9).
+Whether reading through the Old Testament or the New Testament one finds the inevitable testimony that God will pour out His wrath in judgment upon mankind for our utter contempt for and rebellion against His reign.
+In the history of Israel before the birth of Christ, and in the history of mankind since, the words written by Jeremiah so long ago stand true throughout the centuries: "The heart is deceitful above all things and beyond cure" (17:9).
+We see the consequences of our sinful actions all around us every day, but we cannot “fix” ourselves!

-God had established the Sabbath day not only to give mankind a "day off" from work, but to remind them that He was their Creator.
+From the beginning, God established a cycle of six days of labor and one day of rest.
+The “Sabbath” (rest) day not only gave mankind a "day off" from work, but it reminded people that God was their Creator.
 It was not only about keeping a day holy, it was about being a holy people, a people who lived with and for God.
 God spoke through Jeremiah, saying, "Cursed is the one who trusts in man, who depends on flesh for his strength and whose heart turns away from the LORD. … but blessed is the man who trusts in the LORD, whose confidence is in HIM" (17:5,7).
 The contrast is evident, in life … and in death.

 God says, "I am preparing a disaster for you and devising a plan against you.
 So turn from your evil ways …" (18:11).
 "I am going to bring a disaster on this place that will make the ears of everyone who hears of it tingle.
 For they have forsaken me …" (19:3-4).
 God was very specific about the judgment He was going to bring upon Judah, as He had brought upon Israel.
 Jeremiah took no pleasure in bringing this message, but he says, "If I say, 'I will not mention Him or speak any more in His name,' His word is in my heart like a fire, a fire shut up in my bones.
 I am weary of holding it in, indeed, I cannot" (20:9).